 Religion or Belief Discrimination at Work

-Standing Up for Employees of All Faiths, Philosophical Beliefs and Worldviews
+Supporting Fairness in the Workplace for People of All Faiths, Philosophical Beliefs and Worldviews

 At The Jonathan Lea Network, we believe that every individual deserves respect and equal treatment at work—regardless of their religion, beliefs, or lack thereof.

-If you’ve been treated unfairly at work because of your religious views or philosophical beliefs, or because you don’t follow any religion at all, or if you are an employer and feel you have treated someone unlawfully, our expert employment solicitors can help you.
+Whether you’ve been treated unfairly at work because of your religious views or philosophical beliefs, or because you don’t follow any religion at all, or you’re an employer seeking guidance on how to respond to or navigate legal obligations related to equality and diversity, our expert employment solicitors can help you.

-We have significant experience advising employees and professionals facing religion or belief discrimination and can support you whether you’re looking to resolve the issue informally, negotiate a settlement, or pursue a claim at an Employment Tribunal.
+We have significant experience advising both employees and employers on matters involving religion or belief discrimination and can support you whether you’re looking to resolve the issue informally, negotiate a settlement, or pursue (or defend) a claim at an Employment Tribunal.

 What Is Religion or Belief Discrimination?